How to Protect the Rights of Disabled Inmates

-Ensuring Equal Opportunity Protection with ADA Guidelines
+Ensuring Equal Opportunity Protection for Disabled Inmates with ADA Guidelines

-The American Disabilities Act (ADA) states that individuals with legitimate disabilities should have access to all mandatory or voluntary programs and services in which they would otherwise be able to participate in.
-Thus, correctional facilities must ensure that these individuals must not be excluded simply because they are inaccessible due to their disabilities.
-This includes allowing individuals to meet the essential eligibility requirements of the program, with, if needed, reasonable modifications to rules, policies, and practices, and/or with the removal of architecture, communication, or transportation barriers.
-For over 32 years, Julie Ballinger has provided leadership in the Disability Rights field and believes that in order to determine if an effective accommodation should be provided, the facility can review the inmate’s medical records.
-After confirming, the facility should then arrange to have the inmate diagnosed by appropriate professionals, interview staff, and take other actions reasonably necessary (Ballinger, 2020).
+The American Disabilities Act (ADA) states that individuals with legitimate disabilities should have access to all mandatory or voluntary programs and services they would otherwise be able to participate in.
+Thus, correctional facilities must ensure that these individuals are not excluded simply because of their disabilities.
+This includes allowing individuals to meet the essential eligibility requirements of the program with reasonable modifications to rules, policies, and practices, and/or removing architecture, communication, or transportation barriers.

 Prison officials have the duty to assess the potential accommodation needs of inmates with known disabilities.
 It is expected that there is some anticipation that not only will they need accommodations, but what accommodations they may need in relation to whatever program or service that they are involved in.
 It’s vital to establish facility correctional standards that include classification and placement procedures that generally place inmates with disabilities in facilities offering the same programs and opportunities as afforded to prisoners without disabilities.
 Therefore, the programs must be accessible to inmates with disabilities.

-Disability Rights & Issues Consultant and Organizational Facilitator
+Julie BallingerDisability Rights & Issues Consultant and Organizational Facilitator

-Wondering what could happen if a facility doesn’t take a proactive approach?
+What could happen if a facility doesn’t take a proactive approach?
 An excellent example of this scenario is the Clemons vs. Dart case.
 Inmate Thomas Clemons (who used a wheelchair due to his amputated legs) sued the Cook County Sheriff’s Office and Sheriff Thomas Dart for a civil rights violation claiming the facility did not comply with the ADA’s Act.
-Prior to the conflict, Cook County Sheriff Dart assigned Clemons to an inaccessible cell but provided with him a wheelchair and promised him that he would be able to have access to whatever he wanted by just letting the staff know ahead of time.
-Did Sheriff Dart handle this situation correctly?
-No. This is not equivalent access because it’s accommodation upon request and not affirmative proactive accommodations necessary to ensure meaningful access to public services and programs (Morrissey, 2016).
+Before the conflict, Cook County Sheriff Dart assigned Clemons to an inaccessible cell but provided him with a wheelchair and promised that he would have access to whatever he wanted by just letting the staff know ahead of time.

 Equal Opportunity Solutions